 LED lighting is consistently increasing in popularity as it is being installed as an alternative to traditional fluorescent and halogen light sources.
 However, when installing a LED light, there are a few precautions that need to be kept in mind.

-Few years ago, there were not many LED manufacturers on the market.
+A few years ago, there were not many LED manufacturers on the market.
 This made the lighting market more unstable as there were very few options for energy saving lights.
-But in present time, there are several options of lighting that runs on LED technology and save both maintenance and energy.
+But in present time, there are several options of lighting that run on LED technology and save both maintenance and energy.
 These LED lights live up to the expectations of the end user.
 Also, there are many new inventions in the LED industry that have increased the lamps’ efficiency and reliability.
 It is believed that the luminous efficacy and quality of LED doubles every three years.

 However, looking at the other side, there are still lighting concepts that use LED-based solutions that have flaws in them like glare.